garrett-ts/fast-droplet/readme.md

   "https://api.digitalocean.com/v2/account/keys" | jq '.'
 ```

 In either command, make note of the ID in the curl output.
-It must be set as an ENV Var.
+It must be set as an environment variable.

 ``` shell
 export TF_VAR_SSH_KEY='paste_key_id_here'